Cable Internet access

-In telecommunications, cable Internet access, shortened to cable Internet, is a form of broadband Internet access which uses the same infrastructure as a cable television.
-Like digital subscriber line and fiber to the premises services, cable Internet access provides network edge connectivity (last mile access) from the Internet service provider to an end user.
-It is integrated into the cable television infrastructure analogously to DSL which uses the existing telephone network.
+In telecommunications, cable Internet access, shortened to cable Internet, is a form of broadband internet access which uses the same infrastructure as cable television.
+Like digital subscriber line (DSL) and fiber to the premises, cable Internet access provides network edge connectivity (last mile access) from the Internet service provider to an end user.
+It is integrated into the cable television infrastructure analogously to DSL, which uses the existing telephone network.
 Cable TV networks and telecommunications networks are the two predominant forms of residential Internet access.
-Recently, both have seen increased competition from fiber deployments, wireless, and mobile networks.
+Recently, both have seen increased competition from fiber deployments, wireless, and satellite internet access.